Waterzooi: Varieties

 All versions are based on a soup-base of egg yolk, cream, and thickened vegetable broth.
-The stew itself contains fish or chicken, vegetables including carrots, onions, celeriac, leeks, potatoes and herbs such as parsley, thyme, bay-leaves and sage.
+The stew itself contains fish or chicken, vegetables including carrots, onions, celery, leeks, potatoes and herbs such as parsley, thyme, bay-leaves and sage.

 Fish

 Originally, burbot was used but this fish had all but disappeared from the rivers until its recent return due to conservation efforts.
 Nowadays, fish such as eel, pike, carp and bass are used, though other fish such as cod, monkfish, or halibut can be used.
 Gentse Waterzooi van Tarbot includes turbot.

 Meat

 Chicken is a popular alternative to fish in the recipe, though the rest of the ingredients remain the same.